RedaEkengren/Mugharred/docs/DEPLOYMENT.md

 # Deployment Guide

-Guide för att deploiera Mugharred till produktion.
+Guide for deploying Mugharred to production.

-**Status: ✅ REDAN DEPLOYAD på https://mugharred.se**
+**Status: ✅ ALREADY DEPLOYED at https://mugharred.se**

-Detta dokument beskriver hur den nuvarande installationen är uppsatt och hur du kan uppdatera eller replikera den.
+This document describes how the current installation is set up and how you can update or replicate it.

 ## Produktionsmiljö